maximmm/p2p-lending/README.md

 	"password" : "password"
 }
 ```
-After successful login, the AUTHORIZATION header with Bearer token will be send back with response.
+After successful login, the 'Authorization' header with Bearer token will be send back with response.

 3. Receive a loan from loan issuing company (originator)